 Because LifeSpan is not a world-class office furniture manufacturer we actually prefer to mix-and-match one of the LifeSpan treadmill bases (either the TR1200 for low-impact individual usage or the TR5000 for heavy-impact department usage) with a better desk from another manufacturer, which you can easily do.
 This has many benefits and will give you the best value for your dollar.

 Matching a LifeSpan treadmill base with a different manufacturer’s desk also means that your treadmill’s control console will sit somewhere on your desktop rather than be bolted under the front edge of the desktop further extending the distance between you and your keyboard and thus increasing the potential for “computer hunch.”
+While this seems like a minor inconvenience at first, having to reach farther forward to type for long periods of time can be a real pain proved quite painful for our stiffening shoulders.
+It doesn’t help that the desk’s design makes it impossible to install a keyboard tray underneath.

 Sorting through LifeSpan’s five different treadmill desk systems